-Some observations like the positions of Sun, Moon and Star Constellations as well as Sun/Moon-Rise and -Set can be explained by a Flat Earth Model if we allow strong light bending in a specific way and restrict the observers to sea level.
+Some observations like the positions of Sun, Moon and Star Constellations as well as Sun/Moon-rise/set can be explained by a Flat Earth Model if we allow strong light bending in a specific way and restrict the observers to sea level.
 Even the date of Eclipses can be predicted from this model.

 There is no explanation or scientific model that can physically explain why and how light is bent as needed by this Flat Earth Model.
 It is not possible to derive a light bending model that works for any altitude.

 The Model implements a perfect circular Orbit of the Earth around the Sun and a perfect circular Orbit of the Moon around the Globe Earth.
 This results in a slight divergence of the dates of Equinox and Solstice from reality of a few days.

 The Model chooses to match: